 Early Christians called Easter, Pesach, which in Hebrew is the name for Passover.
 Today, names for Easter all over the world are similar to the word Pesach.
-In France.
-Easter is called Pagues; in Spain, it is called Pascua; in Italy, Pasqua, in Albania, Easter is Pashke and in Greece, Easter is Pascha.
+In France, Easter is called Pagues; in Spain, it is called Pascua; in Italy, Pasqua, in Albania, Easter is Pashke and in Greece, Easter is Pascha.
 Our English name 'Easter' is newer than other European names for the holiday.
 Before Christianity was accepted in early England, the people there celebrated each Vernal Equinox with a feast honoring their goddess of the spring named Eostre.
 About 1,400 years ago the early English Christians wanted others to accept Christianity, so that it would match the name of the old spring celebration.
 Early Christians often embraced the names and customs of ancient holidays so that it would be more comfortable for other people to accept and believe in Christianity.

-THE "LAMB OF GOD"

-Long before the first Passover, Hebrew families gave lambs as offerings to God.
+THE "LAMB OF GOD" Long before the first Passover, Hebrew families gave lambs as offerings to God.
 And since the first Passover, Hebrews serve lamb as an important part of the Passover feast each year.
 When Jesus died during Passover, he gave himself as an offering to God for the sins of the world.
-This is why the Bible calls Jesus the "Lamb of God."
+This is why the Bible calls Jesus the ''Lamb of God."
 Early Christians saw the lamb as a beautiful symbol of Jesus and began using it in their Easter celebrations.

-SAVE THE 2014 DATES

-May 31 & June 1 - Yard Sale at St. Francis

-June 7th - EM Pride Day - 10 am - 1 pm

-June 22nd - Mary Zaradich - Confirmation

-Even when we are all alone, The Lord remains in our heart; How marvelous to have Him near- To know He'll never part.

--David K. Winslow (SHARED BY LINDA FRYSZTACKI)

-To love means loving the unlovable.
+Even when we are all alone, The Lord remains in our heart; How marvelous to have Him near- To know He'll never part. -David K. Winslow (2017, SHARED BY LINDA FRYSZTACKI) To love means loving the unlovable.